soo-jeongkim/EMBLConferenceICS/README.md

 A Go-based web scraper that automatically converts EMBL conference program schedules into iCalendar (.ics) files for easy import into your calendar application.

+## ⚠️ Disclaimer

+This tool is designed specifically for EMBL conference program webpages.
+It may not work with other conference websites due to different HTML structures.
+This is not an official EMBL tool.

 ## 🎯 Features

 - **Web Scraping**: Automatically extracts conference schedules from EMBL conference program pages